cheerfulstoic/job_boss/README.markdown

     batch.result_hash # => {[0]=>false, [1]=>false, [2]=>true, [3]=>true, [4]=>false, ... }

-You can even define a block to provide updates on progress (the value which is passed into the block is a float between 0.0 and 100.0):
+You can even define a block to provide updates on progress (the value which is passed into the block is a float between 0.0 and 1.0):

     batch.wait_for_jobs do |progress|
-        puts "We're now at #{progress}%"
+        puts "We're now at #{progress * 100}%" end
-    end

 For performance, it is recommended that you keep your jobs table clean scheduling execution of the `delete_jobs_before` command on the Job model, which will clean all jobs completed before the specified time: